 Setting up Engage

 The first time you use Metorik Engage, you'll need to set it up.
 Since Metorik Engage sends emails on behalf of your store to your customers, you'll need to verify your email/domain and configure a few settings so the emails include your information on them.

-Start by going to the Engage setup page: https://app.metorik.com/tools/engage/setup and clicking the Begin Setup button.
+Start by going to the Engage setup page: https://app.metorik.com/tools/engage/setup.

 From there, click the Get Started button.
 You'll then want to enter your domain that you'll be sending from.
 Normally this is just your store's domain (myshop.com), but if you used a sub domain, like (shop.myshop.com), you'll probably want to set this to be myshop.com since your emails would come from email@example.com.